hltdi/HornMorpho/README.txt

-This is version 2.6 of HornMorpho, a Python program that does morphological analysis and generation of Amharic, Oromo, and Tigrinya words.
+This is version 3.0 of HornMorphoA, a Python program that performs morphological analysis and generation of Amharic.
 HornMorpho is part of the Processing Languages of the Global South project (http://homes.soic.indiana.edu/gasser/plogs.html).

-To install HornMorpho, extract the files from the archive.
-Then go to the directory HornMorpho2.6 and do
+To install HornMorphoA, extract the files from the archive.
+Then go to the directory HornMorphoA3.0 and do

   python setup.py install

 making sure that you are using Python 3.

-For information about using the program, see the manual that came with the distribution: horn2.6.pdf.
+For information about using the program, see the manual that came with the distribution: horn3.0A_quick.pdf